 The term "workshop" is used all over the place to describe very different things.
 In the GATK world, a workshop is a multi-day course that includes both lectures and hands-on exercises, interleaved to provide a well-balanced learning experience.

-Our standard 4-day workshop, described below, covers basic genomics, all currently supported Best Practices pipelines as well as pipelining with WDL/Cromwell/FireCloud.
+Our standard 4-day bootcamp-style workshop, described below, covers basic genomics, all currently supported Best Practices pipelines as well as pipelining with WDL/Cromwell/Terra.
 Other formulas may be available upon request.

 In the hands-on sessions focused on analysis, we walk participants through exercises that teach them how to manipulate the standard data formats involved in variant discovery and how to apply GATK tools appropriately to common use cases and data types.
 In the course of these exercises, we demonstrate useful tips and tricks for interacting with GATK and Picard tools, dealing with problems, and using third-party tools such as IGV and RStudio.

 In the optional hands-on sessions on pipelining, we walk participants through exercises that teach them to write workflow scripts using WDL, the Broad's new Workflow Description Language, and to execute these workflows locally with Cromwell as well as through FireCloud, our publicly available, secure cloud-based analysis service.

 This workshop is aimed at a mixed audience of people who are new to the topic of variant discovery or to GATK, seeking an introductory course into the tools, or who are already GATK users seeking to improve their understanding of and proficiency with the tools.
 Participants should already be familiar with the basic terms and concepts of genetics and genomics.
 Basic familiarity with the command line environment is required.